 A passion for trees and their many benefits led Andrew to create Colonial Canopy Trees in 2020.
 Andrew hopes to inspire local change surrounding tree planting and natural lands restoration.
-He studied Environmental Science at Chestnut Hill College and Evolutionary Biology in Graduate School at Lehigh University.
+He is an ISA Certified Arborist (PD-2966A) and studied Environmental Science at Chestnut Hill College and Evolutionary Biology in Graduate School at Lehigh University.

 Favorite Native Tree: White Oak